Home/ Comparisons/ Harvey Alternatives

 Three patterns where we tell mid-market prospects that Harvey is wrong-segment for them:

 The firm whose constraint is partner-hour leakage in time capture, intake, and matter summarization, not document review.
-Harvey doesn't address billable-hour reconstruction, doesn't write to iManage Time, doesn't do AI intake triage.
-The 47-attorney firm with $1.4M in annual unbilled-time leakage cannot solve that with Harvey.
+Harvey doesn't address billable-hour reconstruction, doesn't write to iManage Time, doesn't do AI intake triage.4M in annual unbilled-time leakage cannot solve that with Harvey.
 The iManage AI Integration Playbook describes what does.

 The firm running iManage or NetDocuments who needs the AI inside that DMS, not in a separate tool.
 Harvey is a separate interface.
 The leverage at most mid-market firms is in the AI running invisibly inside the system attorneys are already in.
 Custom AI on top of iManage or NetDocuments writes into the workspaces attorneys already use.